AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-reports.md

    >[!NOTE]
    >
-   >You can generate reports based on the events that occurred during the past 360 days.
+   >You can generate reports based on the events generated during the past 360 days.
 Experience Manager retains the user ID data for 30 days.

 ## Add custom columns to reports {#add-custom-columns}